 Pet Sitting and Dog Walking Leader – Lisa Landgren moved to Cape Cod from Central MA after 30+ years in the insurance industry.
 Growing up in the Berkshires, she loved all kinds of pets and, of course, adopted one of her own as soon as she was able.
 Shortly after she lost her Beagle Boomer in 2016 at the ripe old age of 15, she adopted a mixed breed boxer/hound from Paw Paws Pet Rescue in Florida.
 Gator joined her kitty Sheba who is a rescue from Neady Cats in Sterling, MA.
 Lisa is also trained in “safe walk” through the MSPCA and attended the Quiet Doggy Daycare 2 day workshop in March of 2020.

 Training Leader – Karen Smith grew up on Cape Cod showing and breeding collies.
 After finishing her associates degree at Stockbridge school of agriculture at UMASS, Karen adopted her first rescue dog and began competing in agility and teaching basic obedience.
 She also began exploring and implementing more diverse methods and incorporating different types of equipment she felt were more effective than the traditional chain choke collar and one-size-fits-all training plans.
 In 2012 Karen got serious about her hobby.
 This was the beginning of her journey into the study of dog behavior.
 It was also the start of Karen’s career in dog sports including agility, obedience, conformation, rally, herding, therapy, canine good citizen, farm and trick dog.
+In 2021 her excellence in the show ring was recognized.
+Karen became one of the few dog handlers to compete in the prestigious Westminster Kennel Club Dog Show.
+She achieved great success, coming home with winning ribbons for her cattle dog Bizzie.
 Karen considers herself a balanced trainer, using a variety of methods based on individual dog/owner teams.
 Karen is continuously pursuing the newest techniques and skills in dog training and handling so she can help pet owners become the best partners they can be for their dogs.

 We understand the anxiety pet parents feel when they turn their precious four legged family members over to strangers and trust that they are in good hands.
 We take that responsibility VERY seriously and treat your pets as if they were our own.
 We want you to be able to put all your worries aside while your pet is with us and if we can do anything extra to make that happen, just name it.